‘Shameless’ Season 10 Trailer Drops Gallavich Breakup Bombshell & Fans Are Fuming

 A few fans of the series pointed out that Mickey and Ian have had enough breakups.

 “If y’all think it’s a good idea to bring Mickey back just to have them fight, I’ll tell you something.
 ITS NOT.
-So they better be getting along or nobody is gonna be watching,” another chimed in as they noted it didn’t make sense for the writers to bring Fisher back into the cast just to split him and Ian up.
+So they better be getting along or nobody is gonna be watching,” a fan chimed in as they noted it didn’t make sense for the writers to bring Fisher back into the cast just to split him and Ian up.

-“GALLAVICH FOREVER DONT BREAK THEM UP,” another exclaimed in all capital letters.
+“GALLAVICH FOREVER DONT BREAK THEM UP,” a second follower exclaimed in all capital letters.

 Instagram wasn’t the only social media platform fans scurried to so they could discuss the future of Gallavich.
 While most reacted to the scene with negativity, there were some that remained hopeful.